sassoftware/saspy/saspy/doc/source/install.rst

 In reverse order, the configuration definitions are Python dictionaries.
 Each dictionary has the settings for one connection method (STDIO, SSH, IOM, and so on) to a SAS session.

-SAS_config_options has one option.
-The option restricts (or allows) an end users' ability to override settings in the configuration definitions using ``SASsession()``.
+SAS_config_options has two options.
+The first option (lock_down) restricts (or allows) an end users' ability to override settings in the configuration definitions using ``SASsession()``.
+The second (verbose) controls the printing of some debug type messages.

 SAS_config_names is the list of configuration definition names to make available to an end user at connection time.
 Any configuration definitions that are not listed in